π‘ Tip: Rule of thumb β use -> through a pointer and . on an object. That covers 90% of cases.

 struct Person { char name[20]; int age; double height; };

-Everything is bundled into one Person.
+Everything is bundled into a single Person.

 Defining and Using a struct